-When a packet enters the adaptive security appliance, both the source and destination IP addresses are checked against the network object NAT rules.
+When a packet enters the ASA 1000V, both the source and destination IP addresses are checked against the network object NAT rules.
 The source and destination address in the packet can be translated by separate rules if separate matches are made.
 These rules are not tied to each other; different combinations of rules can be used depending on the traffic.

 Because the rules are never paired, you cannot specify that sourceA/destinationA should have a different translation than sourceA/destinationB.
 Use twice NAT for that kind of functionality (twice NAT lets you identify the source and destination address in a single rule).

 To start configuring network object NAT, see Chapter 12 "Configuring Network Object NAT."

 Twice NAT lets you identify both the source and destination address in a single rule.
 Specifying both the source and destination addresses lets you specify that sourceA/destinationA can have a different translation than sourceA/destinationB.

 The destination address is optional.
 If you specify the destination address, you can either map it to itself (identity NAT), or you can map it to a different address.
 The destination mapping is always a static mapping.

 Twice NAT also lets you use service objects for static NAT with port translation; network object NAT only accepts inline definition.

 To start configuring twice NAT, see Chapter 13 "Configuring Twice NAT."